-If you want quality training then I strongly advise you to train with Dive Rutland from beginner all the way to the highest professional qualification, they do it all.
+If you want quality training then I strongly advise you to train with Dive Rutland from beginner all the way to the highest Diving Professional Qualifications, they do it all.

 Dive Rutland is the trading name for Dive Rutland Limited, a company registered in England and Wales with company number 9433835.

 Registered address: 8 Horn Close, Oakham, Rutland LE15 6FE